krelamparo-llm/llm-argo/argo_brain/README.md

 Argo’s assistant can now automatically call external tools when needed (the LLM emits a JSON tool request when it wants one).
 Tools follow a lightweight interface defined in `argo_brain.tools.base` (`Tool`, `ToolRequest`, `ToolResult`) and register with the assistant at startup.
 The default CLI wires in:

 - `WebAccessTool` – fetch a live web page, log the invocation (`tool_runs`), and cache the extracted text in `argo_web_cache`.
-- `MemoryQueryTool` – retrieve relevant personal knowledge base snippets (vector DB).
+- `MemoryQueryTool` – retrieve relevant personal knowledge base snippets via the vector store abstraction.
+Optional `namespace`, `source_type`, and `filters` inputs scope the search to specific collections.
 - `MemoryWriteTool` – store summarized knowledge back into the personal vector store for future retrieval.

 Additional tools can be added by implementing the `Tool` protocol and passing them to `ArgoAssistant`.